Our 2017 list of the Top 20 Public Fashion Design School Programs in the US.

 Apparel design students have the opportunity to complete an internship with designers and brands such as BCBG, Lands’ End, Max Azria, Vera Wang, Liz Claiborne, and Victoria’s Secret.
 In addition, travel-study programs allow students to explore the fashion scene in places such as New York, Dallas, Mexico, Paris, and Berlin.

-7. North Carolina State University, Raleigh, North Carolina (top 15% of schools considered)
+10. University of North Carolina, Greensboro, North Carolina (top 20% of schools considered)

-Colorado State University (CSU) was founded in 1870 as the Colorado Agricultural College.
-The school is home to 32,236 students enrolled in 150-plus degree programs across 14 colleges and schools.
+Founded in 1870 as the Colorado Agricultural College, Colorado State University (CSU) is home to more than 33,000 students enrolled in over 150 degree programs across 14 colleges and schools.
 The College of Health and Human Sciences is home to the Design and Merchandising Program.
 Degree offerings for aspiring fashion designers include a BS in Apparel and Merchandising - Apparel Design and Production, and an MS in Design and Merchandising - Apparel and Merchandising.

 The College of Liberal Arts, Department of Art and Art History has several additional offerings for fashion students.
 Options include BA in Studio, BFA in Studio Art, MA, and MFA degrees with a Concentration in Fibers or Jewelry and Metalsmithing.